telerik/xaml-docs/controls/radgridview/hierarchical-gridview/isexpandedbinding-and-isexpandablebinding.md

 ## IsExpandableBinding

-The visibility of the __GridViewToggleButton__ can be controlled through setting the property value.
+The visibility of the __GridViewToggleButton__ can be controlled by setting the property value.
 For example, if there are no items present in the hierarchical collection, the bound property can be set to __false__ thus, the toggle button will be hidden.

 #### [XAML] Example 4: Binding the IsExpandableBinding to the business model
 {{region radgridview-isexpanded-and-isexpandablebinding_3}}